thegetty/quire/packages/11ty/_plugins/transforms/README.md

 <span> Some inline text </span>
 ```

-Instead, `oneLineCollapseWhitespace` renders it like this:
+Instead, `renderOneLine` renders it like this:

 ```html
 <span>Some inline text</span>